aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/04_molecule.md

 ~~~
 The MOLCELL keyword calculates the smallest box encompassing the
 molecule and then adds a border to it in order to build the molecular
 cell.
-The default border is 10 angstrom, but can be controlled by
+The border length can be controlled by passing a
-passing an additional numerical argument (`border.r`, in the default
+numerical argument (`border.r`, in the default distance units for the
-distance units for the run, angstrom if you used MOLECULE to read the
+run, angstrom if you used MOLECULE to read the structure).
+Using this
-structure).
-Using this keyword only makes sense if the molecule is
+keyword only makes sense if the molecule is placed close to the center
-placed close to the center of the cell and if there enough vacuum
+of the cell and if there enough vacuum between the molecule and the
-between the molecule and the cell edges to contain the molecular
+cell edges to contain the molecular cell.
+If no numerical argument is
-cell.
-In order to use MOLCELL, the input structure needs to be read
+given, `border.r` defaults to 10 angstrom.
+In order to use MOLCELL,
+the input structure needs to be read using the MOLECULE keyword and the
-using the MOLECULE keyword and the cell needs to be orthogonal.
+cell needs to be orthogonal.